101 – Nipissing University

 About Nipissing University

-A young, dynamic university, Nipissing is known for prioritizing student success and for providing a top-notch student experience.
+A young, dynamic university, we are known for prioritizing student success and for providing a top-notch student experience.

-As a primarily undergraduate university, Nipissing is one of the highest ranked in quality of teaching and learning, and offers programs within the Faculty of Arts and Science, the Faculty of Applied and Professional Studies and the Schulich School of Education.
-Undergraduate areas of strength are our Environmental Sciences, Criminal Justice, Physical and Health Education, Business, and Arts programs.
+As a primarily undergraduate university, we are one of the highest ranked in quality of teaching and learning, and offer programs within the Faculty of Arts and Science, and the Faculty of Education and Professional Studies.
+Undergraduate areas of strength are our Environmental Sciences, Education, Nursing, Criminal Justice, Physical and Health Education, Business, and Arts programs.

-Nipissing University is located in the city of North Bay on a stunning 291 hectares of Canadian Shield forest.
-We are a 3.5-hour drive north of downtown Toronto and a 4-hour drive northwest of Ottawa.
+We are located in the city of North Bay on a stunning 291 hectares of Canadian Shield forest.
+We are a

 Our top-rated residences are some of the best in Ontario.
 Our modern, convenient and well-maintained residences offer the choice of 6-bedroom townhouses or 4-bedroom suite-style living.